Lenny Simpson: Ranking

-Simpson was Ranked in the top 10 nationally in every age group as a junior in singles and in doubles.
-In the early 60's, he won the ATA National Boys' Singles and Doubles Championships.
+Simpson was ranked in the top 10 nationally in every age group as a junior in singles and in doubles.
+In the early 1960's, he won the ATA National Boys' Singles and Doubles Championships.

 and played U.S. Open Championships in 1964, 1965 and 1966.
-From 1964 – 1967, partnered with Luis Glass for ATA National Men's Doubles Championships.
+From 1964 to 1967, partnered with Luis Glass for ATA National Men's Doubles Championships.
 Simpson won the 1964 USLTA Eastern Boys 14 and under singles title at Forest Hills, defeating Dick Stockton in the finals.
 Later that same year, at age 15, he became the youngest male to ever play at the U.S. National Championships at Forest Hills.
 He won first round match then lost to Arthur Ashe in second round match.

-He left Wilmington in the 8th grade to attend private prep school at The Hill School in Pennsylvania and Cheshire Academy in Connecticut after receiving academic and tennis scholarships to both schools.
+Simpson left Wilmington [North Carolina] in the 8th grade to attend private prep school at The Hill School in Pennsylvania and Cheshire Academy in Connecticut after receiving academic and tennis scholarships to both schools.
 He won the National Prep School Championship in 1967.
 He played no.1 and was the first person inducted in the Cheshire Academy Hall of Fame in 1989.

-While partnered with North Carolina native Bonnie Logan, Simpson won the ATA National Mixed Doubles title four consecutive times from 1967-1970.
+While partnered with North Carolina native Bonnie Logan, Simpson won the ATA National Mixed Doubles title four consecutive times from 1967 to 1970.

 College

-Simpson was heavily recruited and went on to become a top collegiate player at East Tennessee State University 1968-1973 on a full scholarship.
+Simpson was heavily recruited and went on to become a top collegiate player at East Tennessee State University 1968–1973 on a full scholarship.

-Simpson was Captain of the ETSU tennis team from 1968 – 1972 and coached the team in 1972 and 1973.
+Simpson was Captain of the ETSU tennis team from 1968 to 1972 and coached the team in 1972 and 1973.
 Simpson was a quarter finalist at NCAA tournament and played no. 1 in singles and doubles all through his college career.
 He was the Ohio Valley Conference Champion in Singles and Doubles.